 Based on these objectives, there are three cycles to this intervention effort.
 Below is a detailed description of activities to be completed at each cycle of the program:

-- Includes 100-hours of interactive classroom work (lecture), and field work (lab) to occur over the time span of 14-weeks
+- Minimum of 150 hours of interactive classroom work (online webinars), and field work (in-person lab & workdays) to occur over the time span of 16-weeks